heroku/heroku-xcode/README.md

 Heroku-Xcode is a Heroku CLI plugin that downloads environment variables from an app to an Xcode configuration file (.xcconfig).

+This plugin allows you to extend the best-practice of storing config in the environment, as described in [The 12 Factor App](http://www.12factor.net/config), by synchronizing configuration values between the client and server.

+> We recommend that you add any resulting `.xcconfig` files to your `.gitignore`, opting instead to provide instructions on how to download the remote configuration.
+Doing this will protect any sensitive information, such as passwords, API keys, and other values used by your project.

 ## Installation

 Install the [Heroku Toolbelt](https://toolbelt.heroku.com), if you have not done so already.
 Once installed, you'll have access to the `heroku` command from your command shell.